Darakah/obsidian-day-planner-custom/README.md

 Custom modification to the obsidian day planner plugin found at https://github.com/lynchjames/obsidian-day-planner

 ## Custom Changes:
+- [ ] Ability to specify background color to each calendar event
-- [ ] Ability to specify the color to each calendar event
+- [ ] Ability to specify text color to each calendar event